zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

     Queue -->> DLQ: Forward Failed Messages
 </pre>

+### Dead Letter Queue Implementations

 Most Message Queue already support this feature out-of-the-box:
 - RabbitMQ - [Dead Letter Exchange](https://www.rabbitmq.com/docs/dlx)
 - Amazon SQS - [Dead Letter Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)
 - Apache Kafka - It doesn't support dead letter pattern `out of the box`, as kafka works with principle of `dumb broker, smart consumers`.
 There are several workarounds or patterns to handle it in consumer level, see here: [Error Handling via Dead Letter Queue in Apache Kafka](https://www.kai-waehner.de/blog/2022/05/30/error-handling-via-dead-letter-queue-in-apache-kafka/)

+### `NACK` Implementation (Negative Acknowledgement)
+`NACK` implementation can vary on different message queue/brokers.
+- In Amazon SQS, we don't really do `NACK`.
+But, we just don't do anything and let the message `visibility timeout` expires.
+If we want to introduce `delay` on the message, we need to change the `visibility timeout` using [ChangeMessageVisibility API](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ChangeMessageVisibility.html)
+- In RabbitMQ, we can leverage `basic.reject` or `basic.nack` methods.
+However, it doesn't support delay, we might need to add delay in consumer level instead.
+Read more: [RabbitMQ Unprocessable Deliveries](https://www.rabbitmq.com/docs/reliability#unprocessable-deliveries)
+- In Kafka, there's no such thing as `NACK`, it's either the Consumer process the message (by perform `commit`) or you die!
+(Read more: [Confluent - Error handling Patterns in Kafka](https://www.confluent.io/blog/error-handling-patterns-in-kafka/))

 ---